ThomasWaldmann/replmv/README.txt

   renames (REN) are correct.
 Also look at the errors (ERR).
 * only if completely sure, run with dry_run = False

+Note: replmv is written in Python.
-Note: convmv (written in Perl) is a similar tool.
+      convmv (written in Perl) is a somehow similar tool.
       Try both and use whatever works better for you.

 :copyright: 2012 Thomas Waldmann <tw@waldmann-edv.de>